 Tricky Article Choices

 Some words are tricky because their first letter does not match their first sound (a university — "you" sound; an honest person — silent H).
-Others have different meanings with or without an article: "in hospital" (as a patient) vs "in the hospital" (visiting).
-Practise these with extra care.
+Others can be tricky with specific phrases: in American English, "in the hospital" means someone is a patient, while "at the hospital" can mean visiting.
+Practice these with extra care.